U.S. National Forest Campground Guide

 RATE AND MAXIMUM STAY PERMITTED

-NOTE: $2 per day additional charged on national holidays.
+NOTE: $2 per day additional fee on national holidays.

 Maximum Stay Permitted (days): 14